 With the exteriors painted we can get on with finishing off the buildings and get the remaining landscaping sorted.
 The first job is to get the interiors painted, to protect the bare wood from dirt etc. We started on the workshop, but couldn’t complete it over the August Bank Holiday as the weather was too hot!
 The heat was unbearable in the cabin with the paint drying almost instantaneously when it was applied, we had to wait for cooler weather.

-As of 5 September, the workshop is almost complete, we still have a small bit of back wall to paint, then I can get the workshop floor laid and and start getting work benches and cupboards installed.
-I also need to finish staining the plinths which will be a very dark grey.
+By 5 September, the workshop was almost complete, we still had a small bit of back wall to paint, then I could get the workshop floor laid and and start getting work benches and cupboards installed.
+I also needed to finish staining the plinths which will be a very dark grey.
 We’re going to varnish the window and door frames in both buildings as the fittings are difficult to mask and can’t easily be removed to facilitate painting.
-We think it will look OK, if it doesn’t, we can’t always paint them at a later date.
+We think it will look OK, if it doesn’t, we can always paint them at a later date.
 The workshop is white inside but we’ve yet to decide on the summerhouse colour – we’re thinking pale green.
 In the workshop, I’ve replaced the cheap outdoor wall lantern, replaced the interior pendant light with two LED batten lights (very bright) and I’ve put two new wall-washers on the summerhouse.
 Fiona thought they were too bright to start with (3.5 watt LEDs!) but she’s now come round, partly encouraged by the first visitors who saw them switched on last week.

 The last difficult job is to level the oak sleepers, which have sunk about 90mm at one corner.
 I think I’ll be using crowbars, a jack and a fair bit of concrete to get them back in place – maybe that’s why there was so much concrete in the garden.
 We’ll then be able to finish off the terrace and ramp.